st235/HSE.2DImageProcessing.Week7/README.md

 #### Classifier: `OpenCVFaceDetectionModel` + `haarcascade_frontalface_alt2.xml`

 Pros:
-- Fast and can work in runtime
+- Fast: can work in runtime
 - Detects more faces than `frontalface_alt`
 - Detects more false-positive faces than `frontalface_alt` but fewer than `default` classifier